Archive-Puma/Elliot/README.md

 Once downloaded, do not hesitate to modify everything you think necessary.

-You should take a look at the [TODO](./TODO.md) and [Roadmap](ROADMAP.md) files to get an idea of what needs to be done.
+You should take a look at the [TODO](./TODO.md) and [Roadmap](./ROADMAP.md) files to get an idea of what needs to be done.

 🔧 Compile
 ---

-Compiling is Golang is extremely easy.
+Compiling Elliot is extremely easy.
 Just run the command:

 ```go
 go build -o elliot main.go